linode/docs/docs/uptime/monitoring/top-htop-iotop.md

 ###Interactive Commands

 When run on its own, not in batch mode, `top` is interactive.
-Use commands to filter through or toggle various options, alter settings, and even manipulate tasks.
+You can use commands to filter through or toggle various options, alter settings, and even manipulate tasks.

 Although there are a vast number of `top` commands, some of the more common ones to know include: